chdamianos/pca_robustness/README.md

 As you can see as the number of observations increases the mean eigenvectors from the bootstrap have better agreement with the original eigenvectors
 Also the 95% confidence intervals get smaller

-It is recommended to go through the code and comments in example.py to understand how the algorithm is implemented
+It is recommended to go through the code and comments in example.py to understand how the method is implemented

 # Further Information
 Contact Damianos Christophides at chdamianos@gmail.com